Multiverse-io/build_pipeline/README.md

 `export BUILD_PIPELINE_FROM_FAILED=true`
 in your ~/.bashrc, ~/.zshrc, or whatever you use

-such that `./bp run` will always run in run-from-failed mode (as if you're always running `./bp run --ff`)
+such that `bp run` will always run in run-from-failed mode (as if you're always running `bp run --ff`)

-Note that if the env var `BUILD_PIPELINE_FROM_FAILED=true` is set, it can easily be overriden as a one-off by running it with run all `--ra` set: `./bp run --ra`.
+Note that if the env var `BUILD_PIPELINE_FROM_FAILED=true` is set, it can easily be overriden as a one-off by running it with run all `--ra` set: `bp run --ra`.

-## ./bp run - Options
+## bp run - Options

 ### Command Line Arguments

+[comment]: keep this in sync with the usage instrucitons in lib/run/command_line_arguments.ex

 `--verbose` - prints output from successful as well as failed build steps to the terminal.
 Cannot be set with --debug

 `--debug` - build steps run one at a time and their output is printed to the terminal in real time.
 Cannot be set with --verbose.
 If you're scratching your head wondering what's going wrong, this flag is reccommended.

-`--cwd path` - the path in which to look for the build_pipeline config.json and build scripts.
+`--cwd path` - the path in which to look for the `build_pipeline` directory which must contain `config.json` and build `scripts` folder.
 Defaults to "."

-`--ff` - from-failed: saves the results of this run to "<cwd>/previous_run_result.json", and if sed file already exists, then only build steps that were either failed or not started from the previous build will run.
+`--ff` - from-failed: saves the results of this run to "{your cwd}/build_pipeline/previous_run_result.json", and if sed file already exists, then only build steps that were either failed or not started from the previous build will run.
 Previously successful build steps will not be run.
 Cannot be set with --ra. from-failed is smart enough to know that if all the build steps we were about to run were going to be skipped - to instead run all the steps.

 `--ra` - run-all: in the event that from-failed mode is set by an environment variable, this can be used to override it and force all build steps to run (as is the default behaviour).
 Cannot be set with --ff